 Safety on the roads is getting a tech upgrade in the UK with the introduction of the latest digital speed cameras.
-These new ‘ultra’ Jenoptik Vector-SR cameras are being rolled out across the country, with Manchester being the latest city to be added to the list.
+These new ‘ultra’ Jenoptik Vector-SR cameras are being rolled out across the country, after a successful trial in Greater Manchester.

-The Jenoptik Vector-SR targets not only speeding drivers but also those who use their phones while driving or forget to do up their seatbelts.
-Unlike traditional ones, this type of speed camera doesn’t flash, making it harder for drivers to know if they’ve been caught.
+The Jenoptik Vector-SR targets not only speeding drivers but also those who are using a phone while driving or forget to do up their seatbelts.
+Unlike traditional speed cameras, the Vector-SR doesn’t flash, making it harder for drivers to know if they’ve been caught.
 They’re equipped with advanced technology allowing them to see inside vehicles, ensuring more comprehensive enforcement beyond just speeding.

 Manufactured by Jenoptik Traffic Solutions, these cameras are more than just speed detectors.
 They serve double duty as red-light cameras, capable of catching motorists breaking multiple rules.
 Operating 24/7 without the need for road markings, they utilise infra-red low light technology for effective operation even in adverse conditions.

-Despite their advanced features, they maintain the familiar yellow paint of traditional speed cameras, albeit in a more streamlined design that’s harder to spot.
+Despite their advanced features, they maintain the familiar yellow paint of traditional speed cameras, but lack the traditional box-like structure and are harder to spot.

 Where are these new cameras?

-Superintendent Gareth Parkin from GMP’s Specialist Operations said: ‘These speed camera upgrades across 25 routes in Greater Manchester are a fantastic improvement on road safety measures for all who live, work and visit the area.
+Superintendent Gareth Parkin from Greater Manchester’s Police Specialist Operations said: ‘These speed camera upgrades across routes in Greater Manchester are a fantastic improvement on road safety measures for all who live, work and visit the area.
 We have seen almost 600 people either lose their lives or be seriously injured between 2020 and 2022, this is completely unacceptable.’

 What this means for you